 Credits, 5 sem. hrs.
-Prerequisite(s): NUR 250 and admission to the nursing program.
+Prerequisite(s): NUR 250 or ALH 250 and admission to the nursing program.
 This course focuses on foundational knowledge, skills, and attitudes necessary for the practice of professional nursing, health-illness continuum, communication for the provision of patient centered care.